VIGNESHWAR-1005/Driver-Drowsiness-Detection/README.md

 # Driver Drouzyness — Eye Lid + Yawn Detection
+Driver Drowsiness Detection System using Computer Vision and Facial Landmark Analysis to monitor eye closure in real time and alert drivers when signs of fatigue are detected, improving road safety and accident prevention.
 ### Python 3.12 · OpenCV 4.13 · MediaPipe 0.10.35 · No Dataset · No API

 ---